roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 #### For and While loops

 The for loop is the most frequently used loop in Python.
-It helps to iterate through the collection or its range and to perform some actions on each item.
+It helps to iterate through the collection or its range and perform some actions on each item.

 The while loop is used less frequently and it's aimed to iterate until some condition holds true and we usually don't know the exact number of iterations to take.